hzi-bifo/AMR_benchmarking/README.md

 - We suggest you run `main.sh` step by step by commenting some codes there at one time and run one species by one species at a time by setting species_list and species_list_phylotree options in the `Config.yaml` (of course except for multi-models). `./scripts/model/<software_name>.sh` also provides more detailed instructions for running this benchmarking workflow.
 You can't finish the whole AMR benchmarking just by submitting `main.sh` to run once and for all due to several reasons.
 You have to access Geno2Pheno website using the feature generated by Seq2Geno.
 Due to large data sets and time-consuming ML model learning process, which altogether may take more than 2 months with 20 CPUs accompanied by 10 GPUs, you may need to run different tasks on different machines and re-run some processes if it accidentally terminates unexpectedly during a long period of time.

-- Clean intermediate files: we provide a script to clean large and unimportant intermeidate files.
+- Clean intermediate files: we provide a script to clean large and unimportant intermediate files.
 It will scan several predefined locations for the targets, and then delete them.
-You can run it any time after a corresponding software finishes running on part of species in the list.
+You can run it any time after a corresponding software finishes running on part of the species in the list.
 Don't use it when the corresponding software is running.
 Make sure you don't need those intermediate files for debugging before cleaning them.